GeekyAubergine/zoeaubert.me/content/faq.md

 ## Website

-- OMG!
-What font is that?
-I love it
-  - The main text is [Atkinson Hyperlegible](https://brailleinstitute.org/freefont).
-Both accessibility minded and pretty!
-  - The headings are [Wilco-Loft-Sans](https://simplebits.shop/collections/fonts/products/wilco-loft-sans).
-God it's pretty
 - Why are your tags/categories Upper Camel Case?
-  - Because screen readers struggle to read single-case hashtags, making each word a capital makes it likely that the reader will say each word separately.
-You should do this too 😊
+  - Screen readers struggle to read single-case hashtags, making the start of each word a capital makes it likely that the reader will say each word separately 😊